Carburetor CFM Calculator – Find Recommended Carburetor Size

 The engine size is the displacement in cubic inches.
 If you know the displacement in liters, try converting using our liters to cubic inches calculator.
 Try our engine displacement calculator to find the size of your engine

 The max RPM is the maximum speed of the engine in revolutions per minute.

-The efficiency is the volumetric efficiency of the motor.
-Most engines have a volumetric efficiency of about 85%, or .85.
-It’s common to see efficiency values of 70-80% up to 95-110% for race engines.
+Another factor to consider is the volumetric efficiency of the engine.
+It’s common to see efficiency values of 70-80% for stock engines and up to 95-110% for race engines.

 For example, let’s find the recommended carburetor size for an engine with a displacement of 302 cubic inches, a max speed of 7,500 RPM, and 80% volumetric efficiency.